QingyangYu0529/BIS-634-QingyangYu/Homework2/README.md

 ### Question answer:

 The online data set I chose is the [2020 Behavioral Risk Factor Surveillance System (BRFSS) Data](https://www.cdc.gov/brfss/index.html).

+*Reminder*: Since the data is over 100 Mb, it can not be uploaded into this repository.
+I added the link of this data in the Data Source session.

 #### >> Why does this dataset meet the requirements?